CoreDumped-ETSISI/door_brain/README.md

 Now try the API to start listen other MQTT clients.
 In the `door_brain/settings.py` file are the topics which the API will use to manage the doors

  - "logs": To listen the doors and save their messages as logs in a database
- - "manager": Which will be use to send users data to the doors
+ - "manager": Which will be use to send message in broadcast
+ - Each door have his own topic to send a message.

 To try the MQTT communication, is needed to tell the Brain to which brokers will send and listen messages.
 First, run the server with `python3 manage.py runserver`.
 Then, open the admin interface to create a new `Broker` instance with the ip `127.0.0.1`, `1883` as port and 'logs listener' as duty.
-Also, you will need to create a `door`, `group` and `rule` instances ( :D ).
+Also, you will need to create a `door`, `MqttGroup` and `rule` instances ( :D ).

-Now start the MQTT communication with a GET request http://127.0.0.1:8000/mqtt/listenLogs.
+Now start the MQTT communication with a GET request http://127.0.0.1:8000/logs/listenLogs.

 To save a log, the message should be a jsonized data like this: